mmozeiko/pkg2zip/README.md

 # Generating zRIF string

-If you have working main.bin file you can create zRIF string with `rif2zrif.py` python script:
+If you have working NoNpDRM license file(work.bin or 6488b73b912a753a492e2714e9b38bc7.rif) you can create zRIF string with `rif2zrif.py` python script:

-    $ python rif2zrif.py path/to/main.bin
+    $ python rif2zrif.py path/to/work.bin

 It will print zRIF string to stdout.

-To generate main.bin from zRIF string use `zrif2rif.py` script:
+To generate work.bin from zRIF string use `zrif2rif.py` script:

     $ python zrif2rif.py zRIF work.bin